andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 ## The "Two Possibilities" Subtlety
 In arithmetic progressions, we only had adding and subtracting and everything was easy.
 But now we have multiplication, and that means there are subtleties.
 Gelfand leads us to this with Problem 193.

-He asks, given a progression with first term of $1$ and third term of $4$, what is the second term.
+He asks, given a progression with first term of $1$ and third term of $4$, what is the second term?

-You can get all mathematical, but just looking at it it looks easy.
+You can get all mathematical, but just looking at it, it seems easy.
 These are the powers of $2$ right?

 $$2^0 = 1$$